Does Insurance or HSA & FSA Cover LASIK?

 So does health insurance cover LASIK?
 Probably not.
 Even if you can’t get your health insurance to cover LASIK, you can still consider it as a tax write off if it makes sense to do so and your medical expenses for the year will be more than 7.5% of your AGI.
 My conclusion is: everyone should have LASIK, PRK or an ICL as soon as they are adults, whether or not your insurance covers it.
 LASIK, PRK and ICL ( https://us.discovericl.com ) are all approved for 18+ years of age.
 And with good reason: they are wonderful, time-tested procedures using cutting-edge technology that millions of people have had and are enjoying now.
 You owe it to yourself to love your best life, check us out, get over the fear, cost issues, and invest in yourself.
 Give us a call today, or schedule a free visit consultation.
-We Our doctors will do a comprehensive eye exam at no charge and talk next steps: 425.451.2020 0r https://sharpe-vision.com
+Our doctors will do a comprehensive eye exam at no charge and talk next steps: 425.451.2020 0r https://sharpe-vision.com

 -Dr. Matthew Sharpe